victorliao1/Today/README.md

 # Today
-Clean and simple web application to keep track of tasks to do today.
+Clean and simple web application to keep track of tasks to do today, and act as a dynamic homepage for a browser.